Recently Viewed Topics

-Keys allow the administrator to use key-based authentication with a remote SecurityCenter (remote repository) or between a SecurityCenter and an LCE server.
-This also removes the need for the SecurityCenter administrator to know the administrator login or password of the remote system.
+Keys allow administrator users to use key-based authentication with a remote SecurityCenter (remote repository) or between a SecurityCenter and an LCE server.
+This also removes the need for SecurityCenter administrators to know the administrator login or password of the remote system.

-Note: The public key from the local SecurityCenter must be added to the Keys section of the SecurityCenter that you wish to retrieve a repository from.
-If the keys are not added properly, the remote repository add process will prompt for the root username and password of the remote host to perform a key exchange before the repository add/sync occurs.
+Note: The public key from the local SecurityCenter must be added to the Keys section of the SecurityCenter from which you wish to retrieve a repository.
+If the keys are not added properly, the remote repository add process prompts for the root username and password of the remote host to perform a key exchange before the repository add/sync occurs.

 Remote LCE Key Exchange

-A manual key exchange between the SecurityCenter and the LCE is normally not required; however, in some cases where remote root login is prohibited or key exchange debugging is required, you will need to manually exchange the keys.
+A manual key exchange between the SecurityCenter and the LCE is normally not required; however, in some cases where remote root login is prohibited or key exchange debugging is required, you must manually exchange the keys.